Anil951/diagno-guide/README.md

 1. Provide user details such as age, gender, alcohol consumption, and pregnancy status (if applicable).
 2. Enter the symptoms experienced.
 3. Click on "Predict Disease" to receive the predicted disease and personalized medication recommendations.
+4. Click "Download Prescription" at last to download the generated results.
-4. Use the hospital locator feature to find nearby healthcare facilities.
+5. Use the hospital locator feature to find nearby healthcare facilities.

+## Acknowledgements

+We would like to extend our gratitude to the [jsPDF project](https://github.com/parallax/jsPDF) for providing the tools to generate and download prescriptions in PDF format.
+Their work has been invaluable to the functionality of our system.

 ## Contributing